Semuliki National Park Uganda

 Using public means you can take a taxi (mini bus) or a bus to Fort Portal.
 From the Taxi Park, board one of the pick-up trucks for Bundibugyo and stop at Sempaya Gate, which is well sign posted.
 Return trip will be by the same means but a void being too late (not later than 4.00 p.m.).

-At this park accommodation can be done at the Semuliki safari lodge (Luxury) or accommodated in the nearby towns like Fort portal or Bundibugyo town, camping is also an option for clients who want stay in the park.
+At Semliki National Park accommodation can be done at the Semuliki safari lodge (Luxury) or accommodated in the nearby towns like Fort portal or Bundibugyo town, camping is also an option for clients who want stay in the park.

 For more information about Uganda Safaris to Semiliki National Park, kindly contact our office by email: [email protected] or phone call at: +256 776 660 918/ +256 751 646 578